LLM-Based Social Simulations Require a Boundary: LLM-Based Simulations Lack Heterogeneity

-The consequences of this mean deviation are profound for social simulations.
-Unlike Case 1, where some insights into average collective patterns might still be gleaned, this scenario can render LLM-based social simulations problematic or even inapplicable for deriving meaningful insights into real human societies.
-For example, research has found that LLMs perform significantly differently when simulating various population subgroups, often exhibiting biases not present in the intended human population~\cite{ma2025enhancing}.
-In public opinion surveys, models trained with human feedback tend towards liberal views and exhibit more polarized attitudes, proving difficult to debias through role-play~\cite{bernardelle2024mapping,bisbee2024synthetic,santurkar2023whose}.
-Such deviations are widespread across models and contexts; generated dialogues often differ from real human conversations in linguistic features and exhibit lower diversity~\cite{lin2024diversedialogue}.
-Moreover, training processes that aim to debias or rationalize certain LLM behaviors, while highly valuable for general applications, can paradoxically compromise the simulation's utility for studying certain social phenomena.
-When the research objective specifically requires understanding how biases and irrational behaviors contribute to social patterns, their elimination becomes problematic rather than beneficial.
-For instance, humans exhibit response biases to specific survey wording, whereas models can be less sensitive to such perturbations, failing to capture behavioral mechanisms that may be central to the phenomena under investigation~\cite{tjuatja2024llms}.
-Deviations are also evident in cultural contexts; multilingual simulations of the trolley problem have shown LLM agents making moral judgments inconsistent with the cultural values of the human communities speaking those languages~\cite{jin2024multilingual}.
-This inability to adhere to nuanced linguistic and cultural conventions is a widespread phenomenon~\cite{naous2025origin,zhang2024vision}.
+Unlike the Case 1 proposed, where insights into collective patterns might still be obtained, this scenario can render simulations problematic or inapplicable for deriving insights into real human societies.
+Research finds that LLMs perform significantly differently when simulating population subgroups, often exhibiting biases not present in intended populations~\citep{ma2025enhancing}.
+In public opinion surveys, models trained with human feedback tend towards liberal views and polarized attitudes, difficult to debias through role-play~\citep{bernardelle2024mapping,bisbee2024synthetic,santurkar2023whose}.
+Generated dialogues often differ from real conversations in linguistic features~\citep{lin2024diversedialogue}.

+Moreover, training processes that debias or rationalize LLM behaviors can paradoxically compromise social simulation utility.
+When research requires understanding how biases contribute to social patterns, their elimination becomes problematic.
+Humans exhibit response biases to survey wording that models may not capture~\citep{tjuatja2024llms}.
+Cultural deviations are also evident; multilingual simulations show LLM agents making moral judgments inconsistent with cultural values of those language communities~\citep{jin2024multilingual,naous2025origin,zhang2024vision}.

-Therefore, when such mean deviation exists, the utility of LLM-based social simulations for social science insights becomes severely limited. \textbf{Researchers must diligently check for the presence of such deviations.} If the average behavior of LLM agents demonstrably diverges from the actual average behavior of real human populations in the studied context, then the simulation's applicability for reflecting real human society is significantly compromised or even negated.
-Achieving greater alignment often requires constructing extensive detailed socio-demographic conditions to personalize LLMs~\cite{argyle2023out}, yet the reasons for significant deviations from human preferences can remain unknown~\cite{dung2025empirically}.
+When mean deviation exists, \textbf{researchers must check for such deviations}.
+If the average LLM behavior diverges from actual human population behavior, the simulation's applicability is significantly compromised.
+Achieving alignment often requires extensive socio-demographic conditions~\citep{argyle2023out,hu2025population}, and reasons for deviations can remain unknown~\citep{dung2025empirically}.